Skip to content

 Ecosystem Fit: openclaw-mem + OpenClaw Native Memory

-This page explains how openclaw-mem fits with OpenClaw’s native memory stack without ownership conflicts.
+This page explains how openclaw-mem fits with OpenClaw’s native memory stack today, and how the optional openclaw-mem-engine slot backend fits without creating ownership conflicts.

 Who owns what